josmar-crwdstffng/angular/aio/content/guide/router.md

 The browser uses the `<base href>` value to prefix relative URLs when referencing CSS files, scripts, and images.

 Add the `<base>` element just after the `<head>` tag.
-If the `app` folder is the application root, as it is for this application, set the `href` value in `index.html` as shown here.
+If the `app` directory is the application root, as it is for this application, set the `href` value in `index.html` as shown here.

 <code-example header="src/index.html (base-href)" path="router/src/index.html" region="base-href"></code-example>